 Presenter: Gena Keller, Superintendent of Fluvanna County Schools

 Central office administrators lead change through their relationships with others, both inside and outside their school divisions.
-Credibility with teachers, trusting relationships with principals, and reliable networks that reach into the community and region are all essential to effectiveness.
+Credibility with teachers, trusting relationships with principals, and reliable networks that reach across school divisions are all essential to effectiveness.
 This session will explore how the transition from school-based to division-level roles can challenge one's relationships, and suggest approaches (beyond being "visible") for building your internal and external networks.
 Your $139 registration fee includes lunch.
 Register here.
 (If you are an active VASCD member, use the code 2016MEMBER for a 10% discount.)

 Leading Innovation Within the SOL Framework, Oct.
 11, Fredericksburg

-Presenter: Steve Geyer, Interim Superintendent of Goochland County Schools
+Presenter: Steve Geyer, Assistant Superintendent of Instruction, Goochland County Schools

 How can schools equip students with higher-level skills, ensure that their learning is relevant to the real world, and still focus on the Standards of Learning?
 Participants in this session will discover ways division-level leaders support classroom innovation, encouraging teachers to step away from "teaching to the bullets", and use the standards as a basis for a curriculum in which content and skills are integrated, applied, and extended.
 Register here (If you are an active VASCD member, use the code 2016MEMBER for a 10% discount).